AmitCh673/sharekaro/README.md

-# sharekaro is a photo sharing website where user can share the phots and like other photos and download and save the photos .
+# sharekaro is a Photo sharing website where user can share the photos and like other photos and download and save the photos .
 user can login through googleAPI backend is on sanity.io frontend is from React js , tailwind css .